PTCscheduler/specs/generic_specV1.md

 *print*

 printable pdf quater size notes of PTC information for teachers to print out so students can bring them home to parents.

-Content and layout for printable reminder below
+Content and layout for printable reminder below.

 -------------------------------------------
 to the parents of ___ childs name___